ebceran/Random_forest_classification/README.md

-Random Forest Classification – Model Interpretation Lab

-This project demonstrates how a Random Forest classifier works, how it reduces overfitting compared to a single decision tree, and how to interpret feature importance for explainable machine learning, a critical requirement in finance, fraud detection, and regulated industries.
+Add evaluation visuals and finalize Random Forest classification project This project demonstrates how a Random Forest classifier works, how it reduces overfitting compared to a single decision tree, and how to interpret feature importance for explainable machine learning, a critical requirement in finance, fraud detection, and regulated industries.